 Responsibly managed corrugated packaging is good for the planet –

 plastic packaging not so much.

-The June 2018 cover of National Geographic magazine is getting a lot of attention.
+Last June’s cover of National Geographic magazine is getting a lot of attention.
 With a gripping image and a chilling question, “Planet or Plastic?”
 The tip of the iceberg is a plastic bag that represents the 18 billion pounds of plastic that ends up in the ocean each year.
 The issue was mailed in a new paper shipper instead of the usual plastic wrap.
 Inside, the cover story says more than 40 percent of plastic is used once and the largest market for plastics today is packaging materials.

 In the shadow of the spotlight cast on plastics are other packaging materials including corrugated.
 As policy-makers, companies and consumers begin to make changes to choose planet over plastics, it’s important that our industry provides information that allows decisionmakers to feel good about choosing corrugated packaging.